 It will help improve both the quality and safety of care for patients whose condition is worsening, ensuring that concerns are listened to and acted upon if they have not been already addressed in the usual ways.

-Martha’s Rule is in addition to our current escalation processes and is separate to the existing ability to request a second opinion.
+Martha’s Rule is in addition to our current escalation processes and is separate to the existing ability to request a second opinion, which is different to Martha's Rule.

 Martha's Rule at Oxford University Hospitals

-We are currently running a pilot of Martha's Rule for some adult patients at the John Radcliffe Hospital in Oxford and Horton General Hospital in Banbury.
+We ran a pilot of Martha's Rule for some adult patients at the John Radcliffe Hospital in Oxford and Horton General Hospital in Banbury.

 When to use Martha's Rule